airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 get its capital equivalent.

 After this, we have some constants labelled `STACK POSITIONS`.
-Remember that function parametersfunction parameters are pushed onto the stack before function calls.
+Remember that function parameters are pushed onto the stack before function calls.
 These constants (prefixed with `ST` for clarity) define where in the stack we should expect to find each piece of data.
-The return addressreturn address is at position 4 + _%esp_, the length of the buffer is at position 8 + _%esp_, and the address of the buffer is at position 12 + _%esp_.
+The return address is at position 4 + _%esp_, the length of the buffer is at position 8 + _%esp_, and the address of the buffer is at position 12 + _%esp_.
 Using symbols for these numbers instead of the numbers themselves makes it easier to see what data is being used and